UMRATE/Gen3D-Traffic-Sign/README.md

 3. **Running the DatasetGenerator**
    After configuring the scene:
+   a.
 Press Play.
+   b.
 Unity will simulate the environment and continuously generate annotated images into the specified output directory.

 4. **Training the Detection Model**
    The exported synthetic dataset can then be used directly with YOLOv8.